-Stockholder communications sent by regular mail to the attention of the Board of Directors (or to individual directors or committees) will be forwarded as the chair of the Audit Committee deems appropriate.
+Stockholder communications sent by regular mail to the attention of the Board (or to individual directors or committees) will be forwarded as the chair of the Audit Committee deems appropriate.
 Communications will not be forwarded if they do not appear to be within the scope of the Board's (or such other intended recipient's) responsibilities or are otherwise inappropriate or frivolous.

-STOCKHOLDER PROPOSALS FOR ANNUAL MEETING IN 2011
+STOCKHOLDER PROPOSALS FOR ANNUAL MEETING IN 2012

-Stockholder proposals submitted for inclusion in the proxy materials for the annual meeting of stockholders to be held in 2010 must be received by the Company by December 6, 2010.
+Stockholder proposals submitted for inclusion in the proxy materials for the annual meeting of stockholders to be held in 2012 must be received by the Company by December 20, 2011.
 Any such proposal should comply with the SEC's rules governing stockholder proposals submitted for inclusion in proxy materials.
 Proposals should be addressed to James D. Miller, Secretary, Barrett Business Services, Inc., 8100 N.E.
 Parkway Drive, Suite 200, Vancouver, Washington 98662.

-For any proposal that is not submitted for inclusion in next year's proxy materials, but instead is sought to be presented directly at the 2011 annual meeting of stockholders, management will be able to vote proxies in its discretion if the Company: (1) receives notice of the proposal before the close of business on February 19, 2011, and advises stockholders in the 2011 proxy materials about the nature of the matter and how management intends to vote on such matter; or (2) has not received notice of the proposal by the close of business on February 19, 2011.
-Notices of intention to present proposals at the 2011 annual meeting should be forwarded to the address listed above.
+Notice of any proposal that is not submitted for inclusion in next year's proxy materials, but instead is sought to be presented directly at the 2012 annual meeting of stockholders, generally must be received at least 90 days prior to the one-year anniversary of the date of mailing the prior year's proxy materials (as provided in Article I, Section 10, of the Company's Bylaws as amended by the Board effective May 19, 2011).
+For the 2012 annual meeting of shareholders, management will be able to vote proxies in its discretion if the Company receives notice of the proposal by the deadline (January 19, 2012, based on the one-year anniversary date) and advises stockholders in the 2012 proxy materials about the nature of the matter and how management intends to vote on such matter.
+Notices of intention to present proposals at the 2012 annual meeting should be forwarded to the address listed above.

-April 5, 2010
+April 18, 2011